 An inter-laboratory comparison (ILC) is defined as the organization, performance and evaluation of calibration results for the same instrument by two or more laboratories in accordance with predetermined conditions.
-ILCs are very effective means to demonstrate technical competence, therefore a laboratory's participation in an ILC enables the laboratory to assess and demonstrate the reliability of the resultant measurement data by comparison with results from other participating laboratories.
-Additionally, ILCs provide verification of different calibration methods used by participating laboratories.
+AILCs are very effective means to demonstrate technical competence, therefore a laboratory's participation in an ILC enables the laboratory to assess and demonstrate the reliability of the resultant measurement data by comparison with results from other participating laboratories.
+Each accredited laboratory will be Additionally, ILCs provide verification of different calibration methods used by participating laboratories.
 As participation in ILC is a requirement of accreditation body according to the ISO/IEC 17025, each accredited laboratory is expected to participate in a minimum of one proficiency test/inter-laboratory comparison at least every five years for each major sub-discipline of the main disciplines of the laboratory's scope of accreditation.
 Participation in at least one proficiency test/inter-laboratory comparison is required prior to the granting of accreditation.
-As stated in the RICs' terms of reference (Volume I, Chapter 1, Annex 1.C), a RIC must participate in and/or organize inter-laboratory comparisons of standard calibration instruments and methods.
+As mentioned test/inter-laboratory comparison is reference (PartVolume I, Chapter 1, Annex 1.C), a RIC must participate in and/or organize inter-laboratory comparisons of standard calibration instruments and methods.